threecleartones/mon-pages/README.md

 }
 ```

-- Source the file, ex:
+- Source the file (or restart your terminal):

 ```
 . ~/.zshrc
 ```

-(or restart your terminal)

 ## Usage